-Support to create or update your employee handbook
+Support from HR experts to create or update your employees’ handbook

 An employee handbook makes managing your team more efficient.
 It also helps everyone focus on their job by providing a single point of reference for new and existing employees (to see the rules that apply to them) and managers (to deal with situations consistently).